zooniverse/panoptes/README.md

 This will get you a working copy of the checked out code base.
 Keep your code up to date and rebuild the image if needed!

-If you've added new gems you'll need to rebuild the docker image by running `docker-compose build`.
+If new gems have been added since your last build, you'll need to rebuild the docker image by running `docker-compose build`.

 ## Contributing